 When PRS-RSRP is configured for multi-RTT, the UE Rx-Tx time difference measurements and PRS-RSRP measurements are performed over the same measurement period.

-The requirements in clause 5.6.8 do not apply if the PRS configuration given by higher layer paramters NR-DL-PRS-AssistanceData exceeds any of the UE measurement capabilities given by NR-DL-PRS-ResourcesCapability in NR-Multi-RTT-ProvideCapabilities, and it is up to UE implementation which PRS resources are measured, subject to UE measurement capabilities.
+The requirements in clause 5.6.8 do not apply if the PRS configuration given by higher layer parameters NR-DL-PRS-AssistanceData exceeds any of the UE measurement capabilities given by NR-DL-PRS-ResourcesCapability in NR-Multi-RTT-ProvideCapabilities, and it is up to UE implementation which PRS resources are measured, subject to UE measurement capabilities.

-If UE uplink transmission timing changes due to the network-configured Timing Advance command during the UE Rx-Tx measurement period, then the UE Rx-Tx time difference measurement period is restarted after uplink transmission timing changes, and the UE Rx-Tx time difference measurement period requirements in this clause shall not apply.
+If UE uplink transmission timing changes due to the network-configured Timing Advance command during the DL RSCP with UE Rx-Tx measurement period, then the DL RSCP with UE Rx-Tx time difference measurement period is restarted after uplink transmission timing changes, and the DL RSCP and UE Rx-Tx time difference measurement period requirements in this clause shall not apply.

-If UE uplink transmission timing changes due to the change in the NTA_offset defined in Table 7.1.2-2 during the UE Rx-Tx measurement period, then the UE Rx-Tx time difference measurement period is restarted after uplink transmission timing changes, and the UE Rx-Tx time difference measurement period requirements in this clause shall not apply.
+If UE uplink transmission timing changes due to the change in the NTA_offset defined in Table 7.1.2-2 during the DL RSCP with UE Rx-Tx measurement period, then the DL RSCP with UE Rx-Tx time difference measurement period is restarted after uplink transmission timing changes, and the DL RSCP and UE Rx-Tx time difference measurement period requirements in this clause shall not apply.

-If UE uplink transmission timing changes due to the network-configured Timing Advance command or due to the change in the NTA_offset defined in Table 7.1.2-2 during the measurement period, the UE may continue and complete the DL RSCP measurement.
+If UE uplink transmission timing changes due to the UE autonomous timing adjustment defined in clause 7.1.2 during the measurement period, then:

+- DL RSCP and UE Rx-Tx measurement period requirements in this clause shall apply for a cell, which is also the downlink reference cell (defined in section 7.1.1) for SRS transmission.

+- DL RSCP and UE Rx-Tx measurement period requirements in this clause shall not apply for a cell, which is not the downlink reference cell (defined in section 7.1.1) for SRS transmission.
+The DL RSCP with UE Rx-Tx time difference measurement period may be restarted in such case.

 <End of Change 1>